HermanL02/WarwickUniversity-Notes/202408/Essay Structure.md

 # 附录
 videosAndImages: The folder contains the screenshots and video demonstration.
-sourceCode: The folder contains the source and the builds of the application code 电脑端
+sourceCode: The folder contains the source and the builds of the application. server_testing.py
-手机端
 Python测试